 A reverse proxy can define HTTP headers with the original client IP address, and Nextcloud can use those headers to retrieve that IP address.
 Nextcloud uses the de-facto standard header 'X-Forwarded-For' by default, but this can be configured with the 'forwarded_for_headers' parameter.
-This parameter is an array of PHP lookup strings, for example 'X-Forwarded-For' becomes 'HTTP_X_FORWARDED_FOR'.
+This parameter is an array of PHP lookup strings, for example 'X-Forwarded-For' becomes 'HTTP\X\FORWARDED\FOR'.
 Incorrectly setting this parameter may allow clients to spoof their IP address as visible to Nextcloud, even when going through the trusted proxy!
 The correct value for this parameter is dependent on your proxy software.

-5.12.2 Overwrite parameters
+5.18.2 Overwrite parameters

 The automatic hostname, protocol or webroot detection of Nextcloud can fail in certain reverse proxy situations.
 This configuration allows the automatic detection to be manually overridden.
-If Nextcloud fails to automatically detect the hostname, protocol or webroot you can use the overwrite parameters inside the 'config/config.php'.
+If Nextcloud fails to automatically detect the hostname, protocol or webroot you can use the 'overwrite' parameters inside the 'config/config.php'.

 - 'overwritehost' set the hostname of the proxy.
 You can also specify a port. - 'overwriteprotocol' set the protocol of the proxy.
 You can choose between the two options 'http' and 'https'. - 'overwritewebroot' set the absolute web path of the proxy to the Nextcloud folder. - 'overwritecondaddr' overwrite the values dependent on the remote address.
 The value must be a regular expression of the IP addresses of the proxy.
-This is useful when you use a reverse SSL proxy only for https access and you want to use the automatic detection for http access.
+This is useful when you use a reverse SSL proxy only for https access and you want to use the automatic detection for http access. - 'overwrite.cli.url' the base URL for any URLs which are generated within Nextcloud using any kind of command line tools.
+For example, the value set here will be used by the notifications area.